Robert M. Hagan Endowed Chair, Water Management & Policy

 The Robert M. Hagan Endowed Chair in Water Management & Policy was created to develop and apply new methods and approaches to the resolution of water problems through innovative combinations of science, policy and management; respond to inquiries from concerned persons and groups such as water district directors and staff, elected officials, state and federal government, agriculture, business and other special interest groups; facilitate access to information and to experts; and bring information needs to the attention of appropriate people and groups that may lead to expanded or modified research activities of greater value-added to the public.
 Dr. Thomas Harter held the chair from 2007 to 2020, as an expert in groundwater hydrology and groundwater issues pertaining to rural and agricultural areas.
 His research encompasses groundwater resources assessment and modeling, surface water-groundwater interaction, vernal pool hydrology, drought assessment, groundwater banking, assessment and monitoring of groundwater quality impacts from farming, including the fate and transport of nutrients and salts, pathogens, pharmaceuticals, and naturally occurring steroid hormones in California’s aquifer systems.

-My applied research and my extension programs engager on issues at the nexus between groundwater and agriculture.
+My applied research and my extension programs engaged on issues at the nexus between groundwater and agriculture.
 Our research work investigates groundwater supply and groundwater quality issues relevant to agriculture in California.
-Over the past 3 years, my group published 17 peer-reviewed research papers in highly esteemed international journals.
-Examples of our work include:

 Innovative Approaches to Understanding and Managing Groundwater-Surface Water Interactions in Agricultural Basins -